jd1618/jd1618.github.io/_pages/about.md

 ## Postdoctoral Researcher, Imperial College London, July-August 2023:

 * _Published in a special issue of the journal of Physics of Fluids_
+* _Submitted a paper to the special issue Physica D: Nonlinear Phenomena_
 * _Characterised the instability of quasi-geostrophic dipole steady states by a critical Davies mode_

 ## Actuary Intern, First Actuarial, June-July 2022: